Juventus news: Matthijs de Ligt didn't see his role as an unused substitute in Serie A opener coming | Goal.com

 The defending Italian champions got off to a winning start in De Ligt’s absence, beating Parma 1-0 thanks to a goal by one of the men Sarri preferred in the back line, Giorgio Chiellini.

-De Ligt said he didn’t think he’d be a substitute but knows that displacing a centre-back pairing that he considers one of the best in the world.
+De Ligt said he didn’t think he’d be a substitute but knows that displacing a centre-back pairing that he considers one of the best in the world will not be easy.

 “Of course, I would have preferred to play,” the ex-Ajax man said after the game.